-The Vocaster Two hardware interface allows you to connect either one or two high-quality microphones to a computer running macOS or Windows: this will let you achieve a much better audio recording than you would get by using the microphone built into most laptops or tablets.
+Vocaster Two allows you to connect either one or two high quality microphones to a computer running macOS or Windows: this will let you achieve a much better audio recording than you would get by using the microphone built into most laptops or tablets.

 The microphone inputs accept a range of microphone models, including both dynamic and condenser types.
-If you are using a condenser microphone, Vocaster Two can provide the phantom power (48V) it needs to work.
+If you are using a condenser microphone, Vocaster Two can provide the phantom power (48V) it needs to operate.

-The Vocaster DM14v dynamic microphone has been designed specifically for speech recording, but you can use any microphone of your choice if you prefer.
-The microphone signals route to your computer's audio recording software via the USB-C connection at up to 24-bit resolution, and 48 kHz sample rate.
+The microphone signals route to your computer's audio recording software via the USB-C connection at up to 24-bit resolution, 48 kHz sample rate.
 (24-bit/48 kHz is the standard for most podcasts.)

 If you don't already have recording software, we recommend Hindenburg.
 This is included in the software package available to you free of charge as a Vocaster owner.

-A rear panel 3.5 mm jack socket allows Vocaster Two to be connected to a phone by a suitable cable: alternatively, you can connect to the phone using Bluetooth.
+A 3.5 mm jack socket allows you to connect a phone to Vocaster Two: alternatively, you can connect to the phone using Bluetooth.
 A second, similar socket allows connection to a video camera.

 The phone connector is a TRRS: TRRS means you get audio both in and out of the phone, so you can record audio from the phone, and the phone can also hear the other audio sources you are recording to your show.

-Vocaster Two has outputs for headphones and speakers: two front panel 1⁄4" TRS sockets for host and guest headphones, and two rear panel 1⁄4" TRS sockets for speakers.
-A set of Vocaster HP60v professional quality headphones is included.
+Vocaster Two has outputs for both headphones and speakers: two front panel 1⁄4' TRS sockets for host and guest headphones, and two rear panel 1⁄4' TRS sockets for connection to speakers.
 The top panel has a multi-function knob for controlling the gain of either microphone, and two separate knobs - one for each pair of headphones - for setting listening level.

-The "Host" control also sets the volume in external monitor speakers.
+The 'Host' control also sets the volume in external monitor speakers, if you are using them.
 The microphone control is surrounded by two halo meters showing the microphone signal level and a separate halo displaying the gain setting.

-Two sets of three illuminated buttons mute the microphone, activate the Enhance feature and start the Auto Gain function.
+Two sets of three illuminated buttons select the microphone input's Auto Gain function, activate its Enhance feature and mute each microphone.

-There are also LEDs to show when phantom power and the USB connection are active.
+There are also LEDs to show when phantom power, a Bluetooth connection, and the USB connection are active.